Concordium Governance Committee elections#

 diagram showing steps below

-1. The Election coordinator uses the coordinator tool to get the initial weight values and initialize an instance of the election smart contract.
+1. The Election Coordinator uses the coordinator tool to get the initial weight values and initialize an instance of the election smart contract.

 2. Each guardian sends their account address to Concordium.

 3. Candidates are nominated and can “campaign”.
 Candidates can provide information such as name, an image or logo, and the URL of a site with information about their campaign.
-This information is shown in the voting dApp.
+This information is shown in the Voter dApp.

-4. The Election coordinator adds the guardian addresses to the smart contract along with election parameters such as the start and end date and time, and candidates, and deploys and initializes the smart contract.
+4. The Election Coordinator adds the guardian addresses to the smart contract along with election parameters such as the start and end date and time, and candidates, and deploys and initializes the smart contract.

-5. The election server is started, the indexer is started, and the Guardian app is built and released.
+5. The election server is started, the indexer is started, and the Guardian App is built and released.

 During the election#